 If it ain’t broke, don’t fix it.
 The Powerall 2 is a solid piece of technology and a market leader in the residential battery storage industry.
-From what we’ve heard, right now there are no plans to launch a new Powerwall 3 product anytime soon.
-Instead, Tesla will be pushing firmware updates as needed.
+From what we’ve seen and heard, right now there are no plans to launch a new Powerwall 3 product anytime soon.

 While the Powerwall isn’t always the right solution for everyone, for some it’s a great benefit and key to maximizing solar savings — like for those whose utility does not offer net metering.
-Check out how home solar + Powerwall storage is working for one of our awesome Shine Tribe members!
+Check out how home solar + Powerwall storage is working for one of our awesome Shine Tribe members in his review!

 One of the tangential benefits of the Powerwall is the visibility (thru Tesla for instantaneous, and SolarEdge for longitudinal) to electricity consumption, and learning how to manage your aggregate consumption to solar + Powerwall capacity…